Becky (2020 film)

 Becky is a 2020 American action thriller film directed by Jonathan Milott and Cary Murnion, from a screenplay by Nick Morris, Lane Skye, and Ruckus Skye.
 The film stars Lulu Wilson, Kevin James, and Joel McHale.
+McHale and Wilson portray Jeff and Becky, a father and daughter whose vacation home is besieged by a gang of Neo-Nazis led by James's character, Dominick.

 Becky was scheduled to have its world premiere at the Tribeca Film Festival in April 2020, but the festival was postponed due to the COVID-19 pandemic.
 It was released on video-on-demand, digital platforms and in select drive-in theaters on June 5, 2020, by Quiver Distribution and Redbox Entertainment.
 The film received mixed reviews from critics, though many praised Wilson's performance.
-A sequel, The Wrath of Becky, had its world premiere at South by Southwest (SXSW) on March 10, 2023.
+A sequel, The Wrath of Becky, had its world premiere at South by Southwest (SXSW) on March 10, 2023, with Lulu Wilson returning in the title role.

 Plot

-A law enforcement officer and a civilian, possibly a psychologist, are trying to interview thirteen-year-old Becky Hopper regarding an event that recently took place at her family's house.
-Even though the audience sees her having flashbacks of the event, Becky only gives vague answers and pretends not to remember anything apart from some insignificant minor details.
+Thirteen-year-old Becky Hopper is questioned about a recent incident at her family's lakehouse two weeks earlier.
+She gives vague answers and claims not to remember anything apart from some minor details.
+The story unfolds through her flashbacks.

-Two weeks earlier, Becky was a bullied high school student whose mother died a year earlier.
-She has a strained relationship with her father Jeff, who attempts to reconnect with her with a trip to their lakefront home.
-Meanwhile, prisoner Dominick Lewis, a Neo-Nazi, and his men Wallace "Apex" Landham, Sonny Cole, and Roman Hammond are being transferred in a prison van.
-Dominick has an inmate killed to get the guards to pull over, using the opportunity to kill them and pose as policemen.
-They stop a man and his two children on the street and take their car, killing the man and apparently the children.
+Becky's mother died from cancer a year earlier, and she has a strained relationship with her father Jeff.
+In an attempt to reconnect with her, they go on a trip to the family's old lakefront home.
+Meanwhile, prisoners Dominick Lewis, a Neo-Nazi, and his men Wallace "Apex" Landham, Sonny Cole, and Roman Hammond are transferred in a prison van.
+The group kills an inmate to get the van to pull over, kills the guards and escapes.
+They stop a car and steal it, killing the occupants in the process, a father and his two young children.

 Jeff's girlfriend Kayla and her young son Ty arrive at the house, upsetting Becky.
-Jeff announces that he and Kayla are engaged.
-Hurt, Becky runs out of the house, followed by her beloved dog, Diego (a Cane Corso).
-At her small fort in the woods, she retrieves a large key, the bow of which is formed in the shape of a valknut symbol.
-Dominick and his men show up at the house, take everyone hostage, and demand the key.
-Kayla and Ty try to escape but are caught by Apex, who tries to help them while Cole kills Dora, the family's other dog.
-Jeff lies about Becky's presence to protect her, but Dominick catches on and shoots Kayla in the leg to get the truth out of them.
+Jeff announces his engagement to Kayla.
+Becky storms out of the house upset, followed by her Cane Corso dog, Diego.
+At her small fort in the woods, she accidentally knocks over a box of old possessions: a Canadian coin, a bird skull and a key whose bow is formed in the shape of a valknut.
+Dominick and his men show up at the family house, take everyone hostage, and demand the key.
+Kayla and Ty try to escape but are intercepted by Apex, who tries to help them, while Cole kills Dora, the family's other dog.
+Jeff lies about Becky's presence to protect her, but Dominick shoots Kayla to get the truth out of them.